The Empire Strikes Back: Plot

 Meanwhile, Luke travels with R2-D2 in his X-wing fighter to Dagobah, where he crash-lands.
 He meets Yoda, a diminutive creature who reluctantly accepts him as his Jedi apprentice after conferring with Obi-Wan's spirit.
 Yoda trains Luke to master the light side of the Force and resist negative emotions that will seduce him to the dark side, as they did Vader.
-Luke struggles to control his anger and impulsiveness and fails to comprehend the nature and power of the Force until he witnesses Yoda use it to telekinetically lift the X-wing from the swamp.
+Luke struggles to control his anger and impulsiveness and fails to comprehend the nature and power of the Force until he witnesses Yoda use it to levitate the X-wing from the swamp.
 Luke has a premonition of Han and Leia in pain and, despite Obi-Wan's and Yoda's protestations, abandons his training to rescue them.
 Although Obi-Wan believes Luke is their only hope, Yoda asserts that "there is another."